-- Chemical spraying soil (destabilization of fine particles to form a cake)
+- Chemical soil spraying (i.e. destabilization of fine particles to form a cake)

-- Construction of cofferdam (temporary enclosure made around a body of water)
+- Construction of a cofferdam (i.e. temporary enclosure made around a body of water)

-- Geotextile tubes (large dewatering bags acting as containment structures )
+- Geotextile tubes (i.e. large dewatering bags acting as containment structures)

-- Electroosmosis (application of voltage to dewater loose soils)
+- Electroosmosis (i.e. application of voltage to dewater loose soils)

 In the end, there are many ways on how to dewater a construction site.
-It comes down to properly assessing your project site to choose the best method.
-Also, your project budget is a big consideration.
+The best choice comes down to the assessment of your project site and budget.

 Water discharge location options

-The easy method is to discharge the water on your own land.
-You can then repurpose the water, or let it evaporate.
+The simple method is to discharge the water on your own land.
+You can then repurpose the water, or allow it to evaporate.
 But you can only discharge the water on-site if it’s free of pollutants.

-Also, if you decide to store the water, be sure the water is free of pollutants.
-And, store the water in a safe secure location on your construction site.
-You may even need a permit for storage depending on where your construction site is.
+If you decide to store the water, again, be sure it’s free of pollutants.
+Also, store the water in a safe and secure location on your construction site.
+You may even need a permit for storage, depending on your construction site location.

 Discharge to nearby land

 Find out who owns the land adjacent to your construction site.
-Then strike an agreement to discharge the water in their land.
-Maybe they could use extra water.
+Then, strike an agreement to discharge the water on their land.
+Maybe they could use extra water…

 Your agreement should include the assessment of the pollutants and sediments in the water.

-Taking the water to an off-site location using containment tanks.
-For example, you transport the water to a farm for irrigation use.
+Take the water to an off-site location, using containment tanks.
+For example, transport the water to a farm for irrigation use.

-The off-site choices for the water highly depend on the quality of the water though.
+The off-site water relocation choices, highly depend on the water quality.

 Sewer system discharge

 If you find dangerous pollutants in the water, off-site treatment is your only option.
-You’ll need to take the water to a treatment facility to remove the pollutants.
-After you treat the water, you can then decide on what to do.
+You’ll need to transport the water to a treatment facility, to remove the pollutants.
+Afterwards, you can decide on what to do.

 “How to dewater a construction site?” wrap up

-Thus, choose the best dewatering method based on your soil conditions and water table.
-Then enjoy having a safe and ready-to-go construction site to do your work.
+So, choose the best dewatering method based on your soil conditions and water table.
+Then enjoy a safe and ready-to-go construction site, to do your work.